 The UK shook the whole world when it voted (51.9%) to leave the EU in June, 2016, paving the way for the historical “Brexit”.
 The reigning Prime Minister Theresa May officially initiated the process of Brexit on March 29, 2017.
-It implies the UK is supposed to leave the EU on March 29, 2019.
+It implied that the UK is supposed to leave the EU on March 29, 2019.
+This date was delayed until the 31st October 2019.
 An event of such a high magnitude as Brexit, is scheduled to bring forth various changes in regulations in almost every aspect of transaction or communication or exchange between the UK & the EU countries.

 One of the major areas to be impacted by the impending Brexit is the transportation sector.
 With Brexit around the corner, almost all the UK motorists are stuck to one particular question- “Will I be able to drive in Europe after Brexit?”
 Well, the answer is “Yes”.
 However, you will have to abide by certain requirements.
 The UK government has already published the technical notices in September 2018, covering the requirements for the UK motorists planning to drive in European countries post Brexit.